Workiva/frugal/README.md

 /** This comment is included too. */ service FooService {
-    // This comment isn't included in the generated code Foo getFoo()
+    // This comment isn't included in the generated code.
+    Foo getFoo()
 }
 ```